Finding critical points using improved scaling Ansaetze: Examples

-After this short digression we can use Eq.~(\ref{eq:e_XY}) to calculate shift exponents associated to different techniques.
-Applying the HCM conditions one obtains telling us that $\theta_{HCM}=4$.
-Since, from the exact solution one has $\nu=1$ and we just recovered $\omega=2$, this result is consistent with $\vartheta_{HCM}=\omega+2/\nu$ valid when $\Phi_{0}'\left(0\right)=\Phi_{1}'\left(0\right)=0$.
-The modified method MHC gives instead which again confirms $\theta_{MHC}=\theta_{HCM}=4$ for this case.
+which again confirms $\theta_{MHC}=\theta_{HCM}=4$ for this case.
 In this model we can also find exactly the shift exponent related to the PRG method.
-All we need is the expression for the lowest gap at finite size, close to the critical point which we recall here from \cite{roncaglia08} Since $d=\zeta=1$ the PRG method consists of imposing $\partial_{L}\left[L\Delta_{L}\left(h_{L}^{\ast}\right)\right]=0$, which yields \cite{roncaglia08}
+All we need is the expression for the lowest gap at finite size, close to the critical point which we recall here from \cite{roncaglia08}